Donald Trump Torches CNN’s Chris Cuomo After Anchor’s Profanity-Laced Rant Goes Viral

 In a Tuesday morning Facebook post, Trump posted a doctored clip of the scene from “Godfather II” in which Fredo has an outburst and demands respect from younger brother Michael Corleone.
 The video was altered to include an image of Cuomo’s face superimposed onto Fredo’s and Trump’s face on Michael’s.

-Trump captioned the video “Fake news Fredo!”
+Trump captioned the video, “Fake news Fredo!”

 Donald Trump Jr. also responded to the viral incident, calling Cuomo out in a Monday night tweet saying that “Fredo” isn’t the “N-word,” rather, it just means he’s the “dumb brother.”
-Cuomo is New York Governor Andrew Cuomo’s younger brother.

 CNN defended Cuomo in the wake of the incident and said they stand behind the anchor, according to Daily Wire.